sebastiencs/pinar-book/src/overview.md

 # Overview

-Pinar is a library which make writing native node modules in Rust easy.
+Pinar is a library to write native node modules in Rust.

 This book is in development, pull requests are welcome.